 Research shows that our ability to thrive and succeed – as a student, as an employee, as an organization, and in our lives – is directly correlated to our degree of well-being.
-We define well-being as building a life of vitality, purpose, and resilience.
+We define well-being as building a life of vitality, purpose, resilience, and engagement.
 The good news is that well-being can be learned and developed at any age, and the benefits cross over to all aspects of life.

 Each of us can actually change the chemistry of our brain to produce more positive and hopeful responses.
 Our levels of well-being can be elevated through engagement in the practices and mindsets that raise positive experiences, build resilience, and increase hope for a better future.